noahdotpy/mytoolbox/config/README.md

 ## Modules

+---

+### Specification

+**Modules should always be in this order, for modules to be applied consistently**

+Variant-specific modules should always be applied straight after the common one

+- packages
+- bling
+- files
+- scripts

+---

 The core of startingpoint's configuration is built around the idea of modules.
 Modules are scripts in the [`../modules`](../modules/) directory that you configure under `modules:` in the recipe.
 They are executed in order, and can run arbitrary shell commands and write any files.

 This repository fetches some useful default modules from [`ublue-os/bling`](https://github.com/ublue-os/bling/), like [`rpm-ostree`](https://universal-blue.org/tinker/modules/rpm-ostree) for pseudo-declarative package management, [`bling`](https://universal-blue.org/tinker/modules/bling) for pulling extra components from [`ublue-os/bling`](https://github.com/ublue-os/bling), and [`files`](https://universal-blue.org/tinker/modules/files) for copying files from the `config/files/` directory into your image.